ZwerOxotnik/zweroxotnik.github.io/content/Discord/rules.en.md

 The server rules generally match the [Discord guidelines](https://discord.com/guidelines) by a principle: "the severity of a violation together with social behavior leads to appropriate punishment within the community"

 {{% notice tip %}}
 The rules are short and subjective in social conflicts.
 Moderators keep order without inflated rights, although auto-moderation bot is enough in many cases.
-Just in case, contact with: ZwerOxotnik#7117
+Just in case, contact with: ZwerOxotnik
 {{% /notice %}}

 {{% notice info %}}